skmin-lab/unixmd/docs/source/workflow.rst

 .. note:: The ``mol`` object must be created first because it will be used for making other objects.

 **Line 14** determines an electronic structure calculation program and its method to obtain QM information such as energies, forces, and nonadiabatic coupling vectors.
-QM_PROG and QM_METHOD stand for the name of a QM program and a QM method.
+QM_PROG is the directory name where the QM interface package is.
+QM_METHOD is the name of the Python class specifying one of QM methods provided with that interface package.
 See Section ? for the list.

 **Line 16** determines a dynamics method you want to use.
-The option for MDTYPE are BOMD, Eh, SH, and SHXF.
-See Section ? for the details.
+MDTYPE is the name of Python class specifying MQC methods.
+See Section ? for the list.

 **Line 18** sets a thermostat.
-THERMOSTAT stands for its name.
+THERMOSTAT is one of the options.
 See Section ? for the list.

 **Line 20** runs the dynamics calculation.